ansys/DevRelDocs/2024R2/Discovery-style-guide-24-r2/icons.md

 Figure 31: Example of Deviating from the Grid to Improve an Icon

-#### Themes and Icon Colors
+#### Themes and icon colors

 Theme-specific icons have some, or all, shapes that use different colors based on theme.
-(See [Theme-Dependent Coloring](#theme-dependent-coloring) for details.)
+(See [Theme-dependent coloring](./colors.md#theme-dependent-coloring) for details.)
 There are six theme-dependent colors (refer to the [cheat sheet](#cheat-sheet) for more information) to be used.

 ![Shape, icon, rectangle Description automatically generated](media/e168d6163cee39e9e11d0d2ea60a8d73.png)